pilamb/neuralgia-api/README.md

 This software aims to help with [**trigeminal neuralgia disorder**](https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Trigeminal-Neuralgia-Fact-Sheet) but it can be extended to other persistent pain neuropathies.

-Every time a neuralgia patient has pain it can be registered via app with parameters such as date and time, how painful it was in a rank of 1 to 10, if meds have been taken or not and the area.
+Every time a neuralgia patient has pain it can be registered via app/API with parameters such as date and time, how painful it was in a rank of 1 to 10, if meds have been taken or not and the area.
 Notes can also be added to complement the context: "I took the meds 2 hours ago", "while eating", "while using floss".

 Patients can show their specialist doctor the data gathered, study the impact of external factors, see timelines, etc.